 These methods work hand in hand with in-person visits, fam trips, trade shows and regular sales calls.
 Your agents are worldwide, and it’s unlikely you have the time or budget to stay in regular one-on-one contact with all of them.
 This is really where your B2B travel marketing can shine.

 Of course, you should never contact those who haven’t opted-in to your marketing campaigns.
 It’s important that you abide by all relevant laws corresponding to your campaigns.
-Most importantly, your marketing campaigns should be helpful and ethical otherwise it’s either going to waste your money or hurt your brand.
+Most importantly, your marketing campaigns should be helpful otherwise it’s either going to waste your money or hurt your brand.

 These B2B travel marketing methods may appear to be more work.
 While it may require some extra effort in their setup, if correctly automated using systems such as Segment and Zapier, they won’t take up any additional time.
-In fact, they should free up plenty of your day in return while keeping your property high on your agent’s mind.
+In fact, they should free up your day in return while keeping your property high on your agent’s mind.